ADIRTTA/INSTAGRAM-BRUTE/README.md

 - Password :-  `INSTA_BRUTE`

 # Use PASSWORD-LIST 🗝️
-*You can use it if you don't have PASS word list.*
+*You can use it if you don't have PASS word list.
+Message me on Telegram*

-+ PassList File Path (e.g., /storage/emulated/0/pass1.txt): Attack.txt
++ Telegram:- @adirtta_hack